rpatrik96/rpatrik96.github.io/_posts/2021-09-22-causality-resources.md

 >One of the most important steps _before_ starting to study a topic is to collect some good resources, Scott H. Young argues in his 2019 book [Ultralearning](https://www.scotthyoung.com/blog/ultralearning/).

-As a sidenote, I might—I mean, I will do this for sure—litter my posts with book references (actually, I am even planning to share the books I am reading with you in the near future).
+As a side note, I might—I mean, I will do this for sure—litter my posts with book references (actually, I am even planning to share the books I am reading with you in the near future).

 But let's not permit ourselves to be distracted, let's get to the business!